Binding Affinity Prediction: From Conventional to Machine Learning-Based Approaches: Methodology

 Efforts have been made to bring different categories of scoring functions together to improve performance, blurring the boundaries between these categories.
 Some physics-based methods use weight parameters derived from regressions to increase performance.
-Additionally, some knowledge-based potential methods add solvation and entropy terms \citep{liu2015_sf_clf}.
+Furthermore, some knowledge-based potential methods add solvation and entropy terms \citep{liu2015_sf_clf}.

-Multiple reviews and comparative studies have been conducted to access the convectional scoring functions.
-A comparative study of 16 popular conventional scoring functions by \citet{cheng2009} indicates that no single one consistently outperforms the others in scoring, ranking, and docking.
-The Pearson correlation between the scores and the experimentally determined binding affinity of the most commonly used scoring functions, such as Glide~\citep{halgren2004glide}, AutoDock, and Dock, ranges from 0.4 to higher 0.6.
-This indicates a noticeable correlation and provides some justification for using docking, but it is not sufficient to be applied in virtual screening and drug discovery with high confidence.
-However, despite the sub-par performance in binding affinity prediction, multiple studies have found that docking software with conventional scoring functions can accurately predict the correct binding pose and conformation (60-80\%)~\citep{cheng2009, plewczynski2011, liyan2014_2}.
-This accuracy is not typically achieved by descriptor-based scoring functions~\citep{xie2014}.
+Multiple reviews and comparative studies have been conducted to assess the conventional scoring functions.
+A comparative study of 16 popular conventional scoring functions \citet{cheng2009} indicates that no single one consistently outperforms the others in scoring, ranking, and docking.
+The Pearson correlation between predicted scores from the most commonly used scoring functions (e.g.,~Glide~\citep{halgren2004glide}, AutoDock, Dock) and the experimentally-determined binding affinity ranges from 0.4 to 0.6.
+This evidence provides some justification for the use of docking, but it is not sufficient to be applied in virtual screening and drug discovery with high confidence.
+Despite the subpar performance in the prediction of binding affinity, studies have found that binding software with conventional scoring functions can accurately predict the correct binding pose and conformation (60-80\%)~\citep{cheng2009, plewczynski2011, liyan2014_2}.
+This precision is typically not achieved by descriptor-based scoring functions~\citep{xie2014}.